Particles UIDOCSDESIGN DECISION INFRASTRUCTUREStudioCLIMCP

 Reverting is non-destructive — the revert creates a new commit, so you can always undo the undo.

-Token requests
+Token requests#

 A token request is how you propose merging your branch into main — like a design review but for tokens.
 Open a request from the Studio or the Figma plugin.
+If the branch came from a change, clicking Request review on the Change Bar opens this same form prefilled with the change's name as the title and its intent shown alongside as context for the reviewer.

 StatusWhat it means